 - Critical medicines being delivered late.

-- A birthday gift you send reaching the destination a day after the birthday.
+- A birthday gift you send reaching the destination a day after the special day.

 - Santa delivering that particular Peppa Pig life-size toy your child has been coveting for months a day after Christmas.

 You would surely not order from the same business again.
-You would most certainly not accept an excuse like “We outsource our shipping needs to FedEx, UPS, or DHL, so please check with the shipping carrier.”
-In fact, such an excuse would only infuriate you further.
+You would most certainly not accept excuses like “We outsource our shipping needs to FedEx, UPS, or DHL, so please check with the shipping carrier.”
+Such an excuse would only infuriate you further.

 Now put your customer in the same situation.